- Breast Overview

 Decreasing Breast Implant Size

-Decreasing the size of an implant requires careful preoperative planning.
+Decreasing the size of an implant requires careful pre-operative planning.
 A significant size decrease can cause deflation of the breast and increased ptosis (sagging) of the nipple and areola.
 Decreasing the volume of the implant causes a simultaneous decrease of the diameter of the implant.
 The original breast implant pocket may therefore require capsulorrhaphy, or suturing of the capsule and pocket to close down the space.
 A mastopexy (breast lift) may also be necessary to achieve optimum shape and nipple position.

 Treatment of Rippling

 Rippling of a breast implant is when folding of the breast implants becomes visible beneath the skin and breast tissue.
 There are several factors that may increase the risk of rippling.
 Thin women with thin skin and little breast tissue are at a higher risk of rippling.
-As a general principle, the thinner the overlying soft tissue covering the implant the higher the risk of feeling and seeing implant beneath the soft tissue covering.
+As a general principle, the thinner the overlying soft tissue covering the implant, the higher the risk of feeling and seeing the implant beneath the soft tissue covering.
 Saline implants have a higher risk of rippling than silicone gel implants, and subglandular implants (over the muscle) have a higher risk than submuscular (under the muscle) or dual plane implants.
-Under filling a saline implant can cause the edges of the implant to become wavy.
+Additionally, under-filling a saline implant can cause the edges of the implant to become wavy.

 Dr. Zemmel is the best doctor in Richmond!
 His kindness and compassion accompanied by his amazing skill puts him leaps and bounds above the rest!
 His staff is wonderful!
 There is no better than this practice!!!;